Stanford Research Institute Problem Solver: Macro operator

 In the monkey and banana problem, the robot monkey has to execute a sequence of actions to reach the banana at the ceiling.
 A single action provides a small change in the game.
 To simplify the planning process, it make sense to invent an abstract action, which isn't available in the normal rule description.
 The super-action consists of low level actions and can reach high-level goals.
 The advantage is that the computational complexity is lower, and longer tasks can be planned by the solver.

 Identifying new macro operators for a domain can be realized with genetic programming.
-The idea is, not to plan the domain itself, but in the pre-step, a heuristics is created which allows to solve the domain much faster.
+The idea is, not to plan the domain itself, but in the pre-step, a heuristics is created that allows the domain to be solved much faster.
 In the context of reinforcement learning, a macro-operator is called an option.
 Similar to the definition within AI planning, the idea is, to provide a temporal abstraction (span over a longer period) and to modify the game state directly on a higher layer.